MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-arc-for-azure-vmware-solution.md

 This section will demonstrate how to remove your VMware virtual machines (VMs) from Azure management services.

-If you've enabled guest management on your Arc enabled Azure VMware Solution VMs and on boarded them to Azure management services by installing VM extensions on them (e.g. you might have installed MMA extension to collect and send logs to an Azure Log Analytics workspace), you will need to uninstall the extensions to prevent continued billing.
-You will also need to uninstall the Azure Connected Machine agent to avoid any problems installing the agent in future
+If you've enabled guest management on your Arc enabled Azure VMware Solution VMs and on boarded them to Azure management services by installing VM extensions on them, you'll need to uninstall the extensions to prevent continued billing.
+For example, if you installed MMA extension to collect and send logs to an Azure Log Analytics workspace, you'd need to uninstall that extension.
+You'll also need to uninstall the Azure Connected Machine agent to avoid any problems installing the agent in future

 Use the following steps to uninstall extensions from the portal.